The Monk

 The Monk: A Romance is a Gothic novel by Matthew Gregory Lewis, published in 1796 across three volumes.
 Written early in Lewis's career, it was published anonymously when he was 20.
-It tells the story of a virtuous Catholic monk who gives in to his lustful urges, setting off a chain of events that leave him damned.
+It tells the story of a virtuous Catholic monk who gives in to his violent and lustful urges, setting off a chain of events that leave him damned.
 It is a prime example of the type of Gothic that specializes in horror.

 Upon publication, the novel proved scandalous.
 Readers were shocked by its sexually explicit content, and themes of rape and incest, leading it to become arguably the most controversial Gothic novel of the 18th century.
 Amidst a public outcry, the novel became hugely popular.
 Over time, Lewis came to feel that its writing had been in poor taste.
 Later editions were heavily censored by the author himself.

-The Monk is considered part of the gothic literary canon, a forerunner to the popular gothic novels of the 19th century, and an influence on the modern horror genre.
+The Monk is considered part of the gothic literary canon, a forerunner to the popular Gothic novels of the 19th century, and an influence on the modern horror genre.
 It has been adapted or significantly inspired a number of plays, films, and writings.

 Plot

-The story revolves around a devoted monk, Ambrosio, who is tempted to break his sacred vows when a young man, Rosario, reveals that he is a woman, also known as "Matilda," and comes to the monastery and disguises herself as a monk to become closer to him.
-Caught between two parts of himself—one being his sexual desire and the other being his religious integrity—Ambrosio soon succumbs to the temptations he has shunned his entire life.
+The story revolves around the titular monk, Ambrosio, who succumbs to sexual temptation and becomes morally corrupted.
+A subplot follows Agnes, a nun at the nearby convent, who also violates her vow of chastity.
+The two storylines are connected by the character of Antonia, who admires Ambrosio and becomes romantically involved with Agnes's brother Lorenzo.